 Thursday 25 July

 David sneaked out at 6am to return to Alner’s Gorse and returned for breakfast having seen a Brown Hairstreak, it being pointed out to him by one of the other early birds there.
 Nothing ventured, nothing gained but I was still happy to have had a bit more shut-eye.
-Having settled up we departed for Lulworth stopping first at Winfrith Heath just past the decommissioned Magnox nuclear power station where Martin had predicted an abundance of Graylings, Hipparchia semele.
-Initially we checked out the small hill on the east of the road and found a trig-point-topping Wall, Lasiommata megera, lots of Gatekeepers, Meadow Browns, an occasional Ringlet and eventually a Grayling or two though photo opportunities were a rarity.
-Small Heath, Coenonympha pamphilus were there too.
-Crossing the road at the cattle grid led us onto the Winfrith Heath Nature Reserve where a very tired Silver-studded Blue, Plebejus argus was a surprise.
+Having settled up we departed for Lulworth stopping first at Winfrith Heath just past the decommissioned Magnox nuclear power station where Martin had predicted an abundance of Graylings (Hipparchia semele).
+Initially we checked out the small hill on the east of the road and found a trig-point-topping Wall Brown (Lasiommata megera), lots of Gatekeepers, Meadow Browns, an occasional Ringlet and eventually a Grayling or two though photo opportunities were a rarity.
+Small Heath (Coenonympha pamphilus) were there too.
+Crossing the road at the cattle grid led us onto the Winfrith Heath Nature Reserve where a very tired Silver-studded Blue (Plebejus argus) was a pleasant surprise.

 Bindon Hill was the final location on this trip, once we’d parked high up in West Lulworth due to family holidays and day trips clogging the village on what was expected to be the hottest day of the year, possibly ever, with temperatures maybe hitting 39°.
-David knew the least strenuous route onto the hill, a beautiful chalk grassland site, where we were met by a Small Copper on ragwort, a female Wall on the path, all the usual satyrids, but an unexpected absence of Chalk-hill Blues, Polyommatus coridon – it transpired later that their emergence is much later than for our local Chiltern colony.
-Dark Greens didn’t appear until we reached the south-facing part of the hill overlooking Lulworth Cove and the sea and here they were found a-plenty although well past their best.
-Lulworth Skippers, Thymelicus acteon fussed about in their cliff-top enclosure as they had done on previous visits.
+David knew the least strenuous route onto the hill, a beautiful chalk grassland site, where we were met by a Small Copper on ragwort, a female Wall Brown on the path, all the usual satyrids, but an unexpected absence of Chalk-hill Blues (Polyommatus coridon) – it transpired later that their emergence is much later than for our local Chiltern colony.
+Dark Green Fritillaries didn’t appear until we reached the south-facing part of the hill overlooking Lulworth Cove and the sea and here they were found a-plenty although well past their best.
+Lulworth Skippers (Thymelicus acteon) fussed about in their cliff-top enclosure as they had done on previous visits.